 The RedundancyBench results deserve a closer look, because they describe a failure mode that selective routing alone may not fix.

 RedundancyBench tests whether agent systems can identify which steps in their own trajectories are redundant.
+The benchmark is built from roughly 200 agent trajectories with more than 8,000 human-annotated steps, each labeled redundant or necessary.
 The 24.88% top score means the best current method gets three out of four redundancy judgments wrong.
 If agents cannot recognize wasted work in their own execution traces, adding more agents to the system multiplies waste rather than dividing it.

 This has direct implications for anyone building multi-agent pipelines.
 If your architecture assumes agents will self-prune unnecessary steps, RedundancyBench suggests that assumption is wrong.
 External mechanisms for trajectory auditing are necessary, and current methods for building those mechanisms are themselves unreliable.